Ishan-Pandit/SoC_RLforNLP_IshanPandit22b2141/README.md

 Additional resources used for Reinforcement are David Silver's lectures: https://www.youtube.com/playlist?list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ

-I found it a bit difficult to complete all requirements due to intern work as well as other project work.
-However, the mentors have done a great job and I am eager to complete the project before the endterm checkpoint successfully!
+Attached the required assignment codes to the repo.
+Moreover, the mentors have done a great job and I am eager to complete the project before the endterm checkpoint successfully!